awelsh615/Election_Analysis/README.md

 4. Determine the winner of the election based on the popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.8.8, Visual Studio Code, 1.57
+- Software: Python 3.8.8, Visual Studio Code, 1.57

 ## Summary
 The analysis of the election show that:
--There were 369,711 votes cast.
+- There were 369,711 votes cast.

 The candidates were:
--Charles Casper Stockham
+- Charles Casper Stockham
--Diana DeGette
+- Diana DeGette
--Raymon Anthony Doane
+- Raymon Anthony Doane
 The candidate results were:
--Charles Casper Stockham  23%   85,213 votes
+- Charles Casper Stockham  23%   85,213 votes
--Diana DeGette            73.8% 272,892 votes
+- Diana DeGette            73.8% 272,892 votes
--Raymon Anthony Doane     3.1%  11,606 votes
+- Raymon Anthony Doane     3.1%  11,606 votes
 The winner of the election was:
--Diana DeGette
+- Diana DeGette

 ## Challenge Overview